 Socially distanced consultations

-I currently hold 2m socially distanced consultations either outdoors or indoors.
-More than likely indoors to accommodate the usual Yorkshire summer weather.
-If indoors I open windows to provide ventilation.
-At this stage consultations are open to two people at a time from the same household.
-I hold just one consultation per day.
+In accordance with government guidance regarding COVID-19 I have implemented certain procedures to ensure your and my safety during face-to-face consultations*.
+Full details of my COVID-19 Consultation Policy will be provided on enquiry but, briefly, consultations are open to two people at a time and I hold just one consultation per day.
+2m social distancing is maintained at all times with windows open to provide ventilation.
 Of course, for your safety I wear a face mask throughout the consultation.
 Special mention – talented milliner, Chrissie King, of Hat Therapy, made mine.
 It’s so comfortable!
 Do check out Chrissie’s veils, bridal accessories and wedding hats as they’re just exquisite.
 I ask that you wear a face mask too – except during the cake-tasting obviously!
-I also wear protective gloves when handling your cake samples, plates and cutlery.
-(And I have a big bottle of hand sanitizer at the ready!)
+And I have a big bottle of hand sanitiser at the ready!

 I’m so excited to meet couples, chat weddings and share cake again.